mariapaula1108/newsAnalyzer/README.md

 1. Ensure you have Python 3.6 or later installed on your system.
 2. Install the required dependencies by running: `pip install -r requirements.txt`
+3. Run the following commands: 'pip install --upgrade google-cloud-storage' 'python3 -m pip install scikit-learn'
+'python -m spacy download en_core_web_sm'
-3. Set the necessary environment variables (if required), such as API keys.
+4. Set the necessary environment variables (if required), such as API keys.
-4. Run the Flask application with: `export FLASK_APP=app flask run`
+5. Run the Flask application with: `export FLASK_APP=app' 'flask run`